CS222-UIUC/course-project-group-56/README.md

 Neeya - Constructed scheduling parsing methods from the user's data.
 Worked with Pandas and Tabula libraries.

-Tabeeb - Developed all of the methods to identify dates and times from the user's data.
+Tabeeb - Developed the methods to identify dates and times and implemented the Google Directions API.
 Worked with Datetime library.

 Ria - Configured notifications for projects and integrated it with the backend.
 Worked with Twilio Library.